Privacy Policy

 - Your Steam link and cached Steam library.

-- Your per-server membership and activation record, and any UI-hint counters.
+/lfg-bot friend— the bot account removes you from its friends list, so your Steam ID is no longer reachable through it. - Your per-server membership and activation record, and any UI-hint counters.

 - Lore / "canon" quotes where you are the speaker or the subject — deleted outright, not anonymized-and-kept.
 Because a quote can contain your name or handle, the whole entry is removed (so the group loses those particular quotes when you erase).